What steps has Aveo taken to help protect the health and safety of residents from COVID-19?

 All persons are susceptible to contracting COVID-19.
 However, people with cardiopulmonary disease, those with weakened immune systems and the elderly are particularly at risk.
 Given the character of Aveo’s business, this places Aveo’s workforce and resident population in a heightened risk category.

-The safety of our residents and staff is our number one priority.
+The safety of residents and staff is our number one priority.
 For a complete outline of Aveo’s response measures and links to further information, please read our full COVID-19 response on the Aveo website.

 Can I visit an Aveo community to see if it’s right for me?